andrewlwn77/llm-cli/README.md

 - Automatic detection of the current scripting environment
 - Command information gathering using the 'man' command
 - Question detection for triggering LLM responses

+## Troubleshooting

+If you encounter issues with installing or running the application, please ensure that:

+1. You have Python 3.7 or higher installed.
+2. You are using a virtual environment to avoid conflicts with system-wide packages.
+3. Your pip and wheel are up to date.
+4. If you're still having issues with llama-cpp-python, try installing it separately using the CPU-only version as mentioned in the installation steps.

+If you still face issues, please report them in the Issues section of this repository.

 ## Development